So, you want to be an innkeeper?

 The best information source about being an innkeeper is an innkeeper.
 Find a B&B in your area and work as an assistant innkeeper.
-If you're not in a position to do work at one, talk to all the innkeepers you can, stay overnight and offer to pay innkeepers for their valuable time.
-Attend your state's B&B association's annual conference and become an aspiring innkeeper member in the state association.
-Attend aspiring innkeeper classes and business seminars to prepare yourself for the career ahead.
+If you’re not in a position to work at B&B, talk to all the innkeepers you can, stay overnight and offer to pay innkeepers for their valuable time.
+Attend your state’s B&B association’s annual conference and become an aspiring innkeeper member in the state association.
+Attend aspiring innkeeper classes and business seminars to prepare for the career ahead.
 Subscribe to B&B industry publications, email newsletters and research everything and anything.
-Remember, you're not just taking on a new job - you are embracing a whole new lifestyle.
+Remember, you’re not just taking on a new job – you are embracing a whole new lifestyle.

-As to regulations and permits, your primary governing body will be the city or county where your B&B business will be located.
+As to regulations and permits, your primary governing body is the city or county where your B&B business will be located.
 You must meet regulations such as planning, building, business, zoning and licensing.
-In Colorado, you'll need a State sales tax license and in certain jurisdictions, a local business/sales tax license.
-Contact the county or city clerk's office for licensing and the development services or planning department for zoning information.
+In Colorado, you’ll need a State sales tax license and in certain jurisdictions, a local business/sales tax license.
+Contact the county or city clerk’s office for licensing and the development services or planning department for zoning information.
 In addition, building codes will vary.
 Most times, B&Bs are classified as residences under a certain number of rooms (usually 5 or less) according to building codes.
 The Americans with Disabilities Act (ADA) will consider you exempt if you have five or less rooms in a single structure and the proprietor (innkeeper) resides on the premises.

 Here are some helpful questions to ask:

 - What is your background and how does it fit within the B&B business?

 - Are you people-oriented and willing to put others before yourself?

 - How committed are you to researching the business aspects?

 - Are you financially in a position for success?